What Is a Land Contract In Ohio? Full Guide [2019 Update]

 A land contract, also known as a land installment contract, is an executory financing agreement between a seller and a buyer.
 The contract is essentially a seller-financed lending agreement for the purchase of a property, which requires the buyer to pay monthly installments until a balloon payment is due.

 Before we get too technical, let’s break this down in a way that many people can relate.
 The basic foundation behind a land contract in Ohio is similar to financing a new car, with some key differences.
+But how does a land contract work?
 Let’s use the example of heading to the dealership to find the latest Nissan in the showroom.
 Chances are you won’t be paying cash on the spot for the entire payment.
 Instead, you set up installment payments with a bank or lender over three, five, or even 10 years.
 The car is yours with the obligation to make those payments each month.
 Otherwise, you risk defaulting on your loan and losing your car to the bank or lending institution that financed the vehicle.

 Think of a land contract as a car payment… but instead of a car, you’re making payments on a commercial property.
 Hmm, similar to a car payment; right?